-Your guide to the best restaurants in this resurgent DC neighborhood
+Your guide to the best restaurants in this resurgent waterfront neighborhood in Washington, DC.

 After a decades-long hiatus, baseball returned to DC in 2006, as the Washington Nationals came to town after relocating from Montreal.
 By 2008, the city had a brand-new ballpark in the form of Nationals Park, which revitalized the Capitol Riverfront neighborhood.
 Now, there are numerous notable restaurant and bar options that make for jovial times, whether it’s baseball season or not.